-The world is not borderless: cheap flights, instant messaging platforms, access to a variety of dishes.
+The world is now borderless: cheap flights, instant messaging platforms, and access to a variety of dishes.
 Everything you want is within arm’s reach.
-Thing is, we don’t really know what we want.
+The thing is, however, we don’t really know what we want.
 And that’s totally understandable.
 How can you pick the best book among 1 million titles?

 These forces – the ones you’ll see below – are not operating solo.
 They emerge from one another and complete each other.
-Imagine them as trajectories, telling us towards where we’re headed but not really giving us concreate answers for the future.
-Regardless of this uncertainty, these are forces worth considering when making future plans.
+Imagine them as trajectories, telling us where we’re headed but not really giving us concrete answers for the future.
+Regardless of this uncertainty, these are all forces worth considering when making future plans.

 There is a separate chapter for each motion in the book – the twelve forces are basically the whole book.
 As you can imagine though, here I’ll give you the brief version:

-Cognifying: In the future, things will interact with other things.
+- Cognifying: In the future, things will interact with other things.
 Everything will be connected.
-After all, we can’t create smart AI if we keep it locked inside a room, we need to give it space to grow.
-We need to plug it into 7 billing human minds.
-It might sound scary at first but only by tapping AI into our world we’ll able to create a medical diagnosis tool (and other life-saving tools) that will be able to give us personalized health advice.
+After all, we can’t create smart AI if we keep it locked inside a room – we need to give it space to grow.
+We need to plug it into 7 billion human minds.
+It might sound scary at first but only by tapping AI into our world, we’ll be able to create a medical diagnosis tool (and other life-saving tools) that will be able to give us personalized health advice.

-Screening: For centuries, we were people revolving around the spoken word.
+- Screening: For centuries, we were people revolving around the spoken word.
 But it’s quite different today.
 We’re now people of the screen.
 You want to read a book?
 You no longer get a big fat book from the local library.
 You get it on your phone.
-Waiting for getting something, anything, is unbearable.
+Waiting to get something, anything, from a physical store, is unbearable.
 We now prefer the flux of pixels.
-The fast-paced world is full of tweets, headlines, sound bites and get-rich-quick schemes.
+The fast-paced world is full of tweets, headlines, sound bites, and get-rich-quick schemes.

-Accessing: It’s like we’re living inside the world’s largest rental store.
+- Accessing: It’s like we’re living inside the world’s largest rental store.
 Owning is no longer cool.
 You just borrow stuff.
 Looking for a ride?
 You call an Uber.
 Want to watch the newest movie?
-You don’t have to leave your house to watch a movie, you just subscribe to Netflix.
+You don’t have to leave your house, you just subscribe to Netflix.
 Borrowing has a lot of advantages.
 The biggest one is that you have no responsibility to clean, repair, store, or maintain the things you’re borrowing.
 Something business owners should think about.

-Remixing: Economic growth doesn’t necessarily mean creating new stuff.
+- Remixing: Economic growth doesn’t necessarily mean creating new stuff.
 Innovation happens by rearranging existing resources to make them more valuable.
 Or in other words, growth comes from remixing.
-All new technologies derive from a combination of existing technologies.
+All new technologies come from a combination of existing technologies.

-Interacting: Instead of workers sitting inside cubicles in front of gigantic screens, they’ll easily jump to a 3D conference room with dozen of other coworkers, all working from the comfort of their homes.
+- Interacting: Instead of workers sitting inside cubicles in front of gigantic screens, they’ll easily jump to a 3D conference room with a dozen of other coworkers, all working from the comfort of their homes.
 VR will soon take over the world.
-We’ll most probably create new worlds where everything will be possible and start interacting way better than before.
+We’ll most probably create new worlds where everything will be possible.

-Tracking: Tiny chips embedded in everything we own will allow us to track and measure everything we do and consume.
-What to check your blood pressure?
+- Tracking: Tiny chips embedded in everything we own will allow us to track and measure everything we do and consume.
+Want to check your blood pressure?
 Just open the app on your phone.
 Motion trackers are no longer exciting.
-In the future, we’ll have the ability to check how our whole body operates, thus allow us to live longer and better.
+In the future, we’ll have the ability to check how our whole body operates.
+This will allow us to live longer and better.

-Focus on the process: Every time we see someone famous we start to scream and simultaneously wish we had what they have.
-But instead of learning from their process, we focus on the end result.
-Never thinking about the work behind the shiny clothes and the new cars.
+- Focus on the process: Every time we see someone famous we start to scream and simultaneously wish we have what they have.
+Instead of learning from their process, we focus on the end result.
+We rarely think about the work behind the shiny clothes and the new cars.
 How someone did it is much more valuable than what they did.

 Commentary And My Personal Takeaway